cartesi/machine-emulator/README.md

+> :warning: The Cartesi team keeps working internally on the next version of this repository, following its regular development roadmap.
+Whenever there's a new version ready or important fix, these are published to the public source tree as new releases.

 # Cartesi Machine Emulator

 The Cartesi Machine Emulator is the reference off-chain implementation of the Cartesi Machine Specification.
 It's written in C/C++ with POSIX dependencies restricted to the terminal, process, and memory-mapping facilites.
 It is distributed as a library and scriptable in the Lua programming language.